-This parameter selects the channel that will be used as the control voltage output, that is the analog output from the STC-2000A that controls the power supply that generates the evaporant stream.
-There are 2 identical analog outputs on the source sensor card.
-A source output channel (1-2) can be selected for use here and the other source output channel can be used for the strip chart recorder (defined by a System Configuration parameter: recorder out chnl).
+This parameter selects the channel that will be used as the control voltage output, that is the analog output from the STC-2002 that controls the power supply that generates the evaporant stream.
+There are 2 identical analog outputs on each source sensor card with up to four source sensor cards possible.
+A source output channel (1-8) can be selected for use here and the other source output channel (per card) can be used for the strip chart recorder (defined by a System Configuration parameter: recorder out chnl).
 If the source output channel parameter and the recorder output channel are set to the same channel, the source output channel will be used and the recorder function will be lost.
 If this situation should occur, a reboot will be necessary to reassign the recorder output.